 Obtaining reliable data on queer populations in Greater Houston is challenging, but we do know that as of 2021, Texas is the state with the second-largest number of LGBTQIA adult residents, estimated to be around 1.7 million people, though this may be an undercount.
 Attitudes toward the LGBTQIA community have evolved, and support is growing.
 Both acceptance of same-sex relations and support for same-sex marriage have doubled since the 1990s, jumping from 31% in 1993 to 64% in 2019, according to the Kinder Houston Area Survey.

 LGBTQIA individuals make up our residents, our families, our workers, and our visitors.
 Houston scored above average on the Human Rights Campaign Foundation’s 2021 Municipal Equity Index, a report that measures how thoroughly LGBTQIA residents, workers and visitors are protected from discrimination across American cities.
-Houston scored perfectly for “offering equivalent benefits and protections to LGBTQIA employees, awarding contracts to fair-minded businesses, and taking steps to ensure an inclusive workplace,” and “city leadership’s commitment to fully include the LGBTQIA community and to advocate for full equality,” which led the city to a total score of 76, above the average of 67.
+Houston scored perfectly for “offering equivalent benefits and protections to LGBTQIA employees and awarding contracts to fair-minded businesses” and “city leadership’s commitment to fully include the LGBTQIA community and to advocate for full equality,” which led the city to a total score of 76, above the average of 67.
 While “above average” is a great start, there is still work to be done.

 Texas, for instance, still lacks many basic protections against discrimination for LGBTQIA residents.
 As of 2020, Texas had no official protection for LGBTQIA population from discrimination in housing, public accommodations, credit and lending or anti-bullying for students.
 As of 2019, LGBTQIA folks in Texas live in poverty at a rate higher than that for cisgender straight people.